film

 Edie: "Which side are you with?"

-Terry Malloy (Marlon): "Me?
+Brando): "Me?
 I'm with me, Terry."

-Terry Malloy (Marlon): "You don't understand.
+Terry Malloy (Brando): "You don't understand.
 I coulda had class.
 I coulda been a contender.
 I coulda been somebody, instead of a bum, which is what I am, let's face it.
 It was you, Charley."

 The Godfather

-Don Vito Corleone (Marlon): "What have I ever done to make you treat me so disrespectfully?
+Don Vito Corleone (Brando): "What have I ever done to make you treat me so disrespectfully?
 If you'd come to me in friendship, then this scum that ruined your daughter would be suffering this very day.
 And if by chance an honest man like yourself should make enemies, then they would become my enemies.
 And then they would fear you."

 Last Tango in Paris